ndag/PHoDMSs/README.md

 **Setting 5**: 40 pts, time-varying parameters.
 Details are omitted.

 We computed the Betti-0 functions of all the DMSs and computed pairwise erosion distances among these.
 We carried out the **Single Linkage Hierarchical Clustering** as well as the **Multidimensional Scaling**.
-The result is terrific as follows.
+The result is given below:

 | SLHC  | MDS |
 | ------------- | ------------- |